cygnus8929/Selectr-wiki1/Options.md

 There are currently 3 messages that can be customised:
 * `noResults` - this is displayed when there are no search results
 * `maxSelections` - this is displayed when the current `maxSelections` has been reached.
+Use the `{max}` string to signify the `maxSelections` value in the message.
 * `tagDuplicate` - This is displayed when a tag is inputed that already exists.

+The default messages are shown below.

 ```javascript
 messages: {